sourcegraph/learn/posts/how-to-create-a-self-hosted-sourcegraph-account.md

 type: posts
 ---

-With a self-hosted instance of Sourcegraph, you can search your local code and the code that you and your team collaborate on in repositories held within code hosts like GitHub and GitLab.
+With a self-hosted instance of Sourcegraph, you can search your local code, and the code that you and your team collaborate on in repositories held within code hosts like GitHub and GitLab.

 In order to use a self-hosted instance of Sourcegraph, you’ll need to create an account.
 This tutorial will provide you with guidance on creating an account with Sourcegraph.

-Check our [tutorials](https://learn.sourcegraph.com/) to find out how to install self-hosted instances of Sourcegraph.

 ## Prerequisites